gh1sung/Predicting-2024-All-Star-using-SVM/README.md

 The dataset encompasses player statistics from the 2021-2022 NBA seasons, including age, games played, wins, losses, points, field goals made, and more.
 The target variable is the binary `ALLSTAR` status.

 ## Model Training

-Certainly!
-Here's an elaborated explanation of the SVM model using an RBF kernel and the preprocessing steps including feature scaling and SMOTE:

 In this project, we've employed a Support Vector Machine (SVM) with a Radial Basis Function (RBF) kernel to predict NBA All-Stars.
 The RBF kernel is a popular choice in SVM models for its capability to handle non-linear data.
 It essentially transforms the feature space into a higher dimension where it becomes possible to find a hyperplane that can linearly separate the data, which may not be linearly separable in the original space.

 The choice of the RBF kernel comes from its flexibility in managing real-world data where the relationship between class labels and attributes is often non-linear.
 By applying this kernel, the SVM can map the input features into a multidimensional space using a Gaussian function and find a decision boundary that maximizes the margin between the classes.